 - 12 weeks (construction time)

 Yardhouse is a new affordable workspace building based in Sugarhouse Yard in the Bromley-by-Bow area of East London.
-It was funded by the design and architecture collective Assemble and the London Legacy Development Corporation (LLDC) as a part of the Emerging East programme which supports design-led creative projects for the communities living and working around the London 2012 Olympic park.
+It was funded by the design and architecture collective Assemble London Legacy Development Corporation (LLDC) as a part of the Emerging East programme which supports design-led creative projects for the communities living and working around the London 2012 Olympic park.

 The idea for Yardhouse developed out of Make, Don’t Make Do, a year-long strategic design and research project commissioned by the LLDC and undertaken by Assemble.
 It explored the history, current condition and potential of the area around the Bow Interchange and Stratford High Street that borders the Olympic Park.
 One of the research findings was a demand for affordable workspace, and this developed into the proposal for Yardhouse.

 Until recently, the area was characterised by an informal network of working yards and light-industry that hosted a huge range of small businesses.
 However, rapid development resulted in long-standing industrial and business spaces being replaced by large-scale residential projects.
 This is a pattern that is being repeated throughout London, where affordable workspace is in critically short supply.
 This has become serious issue for the capital – research by the Greater London Authority has shown that the small businesses that need this kind of workspace account for nearly 50% of London’s jobs.

 The development of the area had made little effort to include any workspace provision, which resulted in a sterile environment with little activity at street level.
 The Sugarhouse Yard site was the last due to be developed and provided an opportunity to undertake a live case study.
 The aim was to demonstrate the value of the area’s yard spaces and show how affordable workspace could continue to be a vital part of the site’s future.